 - SAL-604 – Linear Regression,Econometrics, and Machine Learning for Sport Analytics

-The certificate program offers students the opportunity to gain necessary skills to compete in the growing field of sport analytics in a relatively short period of time, complementing skillsets they already have from majors and work experience in fields such as sport management, business, computer science and information technology, among others.
+Through the certificate program, students gain necessary skills to compete in the growing field of sport analytics in a relatively short period of time, complementing skillsets they already have from majors and work experience in fields such as sport management, business, computer science and information technology, among others.

-The growing international nature of sports competition and business will allow graduates of our program to operate in a large number of countries around the world working in sport analytics on either a business or player level.
+The growing international nature of sports competition and business will allow graduates of our program to operate in many countries around the world working in sport analytics on both business and player levels.

 Ten-year occupational projections indicate that those with a degree or certificate in sport analytics are likely to find ample employment opportunities.
 Common job titles include: